-A few old, cheap American appliances aren't equipped to deal with the voltage difference at all, and they could be damaged or destroyed if plugged directly into a European wall outlet.
-In these cases, you'll need to buy a separate, bulky converter (about $30).
-With so many dual-voltage gadgets available, I haven't traveled with a separate converter in years.
+A few old, cheap American appliances aren’t equipped to deal with the voltage difference at all, and they could be damaged or destroyed if plugged directly into a European wall outlet.
+To make these work, you’d need to buy a separate, bulky converter (about $30), but it’s not worth it.
+With so many dual-voltage gadgets available, I haven’t traveled with a separate converter in years.
 Still not sure?
-Travel stores offer useful advice on plugs and adapters (such as Magellan's "Electrical Connection Wizard").
+Travel stores offer useful advice on plugs and adapters (such as Magellan’s “Electrical Connection Wizard”).

-Once you've dealt with the voltage, you'll have to consider the plug.
+Once you’ve dealt with the voltage, you’ll have to consider the plug.
 A small adapter allows American-style plugs (two flat prongs) to fit into British or Irish outlets (which take three rectangular prongs) or continental European outlets (which take two round prongs).
 I bring both continental and British adapters (handy for long layovers at Heathrow Airport).
-Secure your adapter to your device's plug with electrical or duct tape; otherwise it can easily get left behind in the outlet (hotels or bed and breakfasts sometimes have a box of abandoned adapters — ask).
+Secure your adapter to your device’s plug with electrical or duct tape; otherwise it can easily get left behind in the outlet (hotels and B&Bs sometimes have a box of abandoned adapters — ask).
 Many sockets in Europe are recessed into the wall; your adapter should be small enough so that the prongs seat properly in the socket.
-If, for some reason, your adapter doesn't work in your hotel, just ask at the desk for assistance; hotels with unusual sockets will invariably have the right adapter to loan you.
+(Switzerland uses its own style of electrical plugs: three slim round prongs arranged in a triangular shape.
+But if you already have an adapter for continental European outlets, it’s likely to work in Switzerland, too).
+If, for some reason, your adapter doesn’t work in your hotel, just ask at the desk for assistance; hotels with unusual sockets will invariably have the right adapter to loan you.

 Some budget hotel rooms have only one electrical outlet, occupied by the lamp.
-Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on and your camera battery and smartphone charged.
+Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on while you charge your camera battery and smartphone.

-As you're packing, try to go light with your electronic gear — you want to experience Europe, not interface with it.
-Of course, some mobile devices are great tools for making your trip easier or better.
-As the lines separating smartphones, tablets, media players, cameras, GPS devices, and ereaders continue to blur, think creatively about how you might pare down the number of gadgets you bring on the road.
+As you’re packing, try to go light with your electronic gear — you want to experience Europe, not interface with it.
+Of course, some devices are great tools for making your trip easier or better.
+As the functions of smartphones, tablets, cameras, GPS devices, and ereaders become more similar, think creatively about how you might pare down the number of gadgets you bring on the road.